-Selling, general and administrative expenses increased for the first quarter of 2013 compared to the same period of 2012, primarily as the result of the increased expenditures we incurred to support expansion of our operations, both in the U.S. and internationally.
-As a percentage of revenues, selling, general and administrative expenses decreased to 14.9% for the first quarter of 2013 from 15.5% for the first quarter of 2012.
+Selling, general and administrative expenses increased for the second quarter and first half of 2013 compared to the same periods of 2012, primarily due to increased expenditures we incurred to support expansion of our operations and products, both in the U.S. and internationally, and the impact of increased legal expense.
+As a percentage of revenues, selling, general and administrative expenses increased slightly to 14.7% for the second quarter of 2013 from 14.6% for the second quarter of 2012.
+For the first half of 2013, as a percentage of revenues, selling, general and administrative expenses decreased slightly to 14.8% from 15.0% for the first half of 2012.